-Skagitonians to Preserve Farmland is pleased to share a series of three FREE workshops December 2025 through February 2026, called Your Farm's Future.
+SPF is pleased to share Skagit County’s Farmland Legacy Program’s series of FREE workshops December 2025 through February 2026, called Your Farm's Future.

 Threats to Skagit farmland come from many directions.
 One of the most basic is simple demographics.